-At this, the children all set up a long hearty laugh; and when they were quite done, Dr. Littlepump laughed himself-at which they all begun again.
+At this, the children all set up a long hearty shout of applause; and when they were quite done, Dr. Littlepump applauded himself-at which they all began again.
 Then the children, still laughing, formed a circle, hand in hand, round Dr. and Mrs. Littlepump, and Abraham Littlepump and Gretchen, and danced round and round them.
-And they sang the following verse which the Doctor accompanied on his flute.-
+And they sung the following verse, in which the Bear was lovingly included, just as if he had been present, because his memory was so dear to them all.
+The Doctor accompanied them on his flute.-